karl-hajjar/Generative-Adversarial-Networks/README.md

 We used the Pytorch implementation of Cycle-GANS which can be found here : https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix, and only modified the file models.py in order to add a WGAN model which we implemented in the cycle_wgan_model.py file.
-Those two contributions can be found in the Code folder of this repository.
+Those two contributions can be found in the repository.